Real-Time Audio Visualization Engine - "audio_vis"

 Each shader preset is a directory containing a frag.glsl and an optional spec.cfg.
 On startup, the engine loads all preset directories, compiles each shader with an injected header providing uniforms, SSBOs, coordinate helpers, and a built-in bitmap font.
 Invalid presets are flagged and displayed using a built-in error shader that renders the error message directly on screen.

-Hot-reload works by polling file modification timestamps each frame.
-When a change is detected, the engine reloads the fragment source and spec, attempts to compile the new shader, and if successful, swaps the audio configuration, resizes GPU buffers, and begins rendering the updated shader.
+Hot-reload works by putting platform specific file watchers on a background thread (iNotify for Linux and ReadDirectoryChanges for Windows) and polling a queue that these watchers will report to each frame.
+When a change is detected, the engine reloads the fragment source and spec, attempts to compile the new shader, and if successful, swaps the audio configuration, resizes GPU buffers, and begins rendering the updated shader or will only upload the new texture or font if that was all that was changed.
 If compilation or parsing fails, the error is displayed and the previous working state is preserved.

 Error Handling Philosophy